-For the past nearly 15 years, the organ had gone relatively undetected, sitting in a rented storage unit in Ann Arbor since the remodel of the Kreft Fine Arts Center, when it had to be removed due to space constraints.
+For the past few years, the organ had gone relatively undetected, sitting in a rented storage unit in Ann Arbor since the remodel of the Kreft Fine Arts Center, when it had to be removed due to space constraints.

 The pipe organ came to the attention of Maintenance Director Steve Hibbard earlier this academic year, and Hibbard, who studied organ as a student at CUW under Dr. John Bhenke, advocated to transport it to Wisconsin.

 The organ is relatively rare.
 There were only 10 of its model originally made, and half of those organs are now gone or non-functioning, says J. Stanton Peters, the organ builder who is reassembling the instrument for CUW.